cancerberoSgx/hoja/README.md

 * fit(), fdescribe()
 * make describes optional and introduce test() like ava / jest
 * easy framework to run the tests and descendt report with jsdom and puppetter.
-* should we invest on optimize performance (parrallel)
+* should we invest on optimize performance (hojallel)
+* Issue : Reporter should be named "Renderer" and there should be another type "Reporter"